Filed Pursuant to Rule 424(b)(2)

 Risks Related to Our Financial Condition and Need for Additional Capital

-We have incurred net losses in almost every year since our inception and we may never achieve or sustain profitability.
+We have incurred net losses in almost every year since our inception, which losses will continue for the foreseeable future.

 We have incurred net losses in almost every year since our inception.
 Our financial statements have been prepared assuming that we will continue as a going concern.
-For the years ended December 31, 2019. and 2018, we had net losses of approximately $16.5 million and $9.3 million, respectively, and had net cash used in operating activities of approximately $15.4 million and $8.4 million, respectively.
+For the years ended December 31, 2021 and 2020, we had net losses of approximately $8.8 million and $18.2 million, respectively, and had net cash used in operating activities of approximately $7.9 million and $17.2 million, respectively.
 These net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders’ equity and working capital.
-We expect to continue to incur net losses and negative operating cash flow for the foreseeable future as we wind down our commercial activities and focus on development of ProNeura based products.
-The amount of future net losses will depend, in part, on the rate of future growth of our expenses and our ability to obtain government or third party funding for our development programs.
-There can be no assurance that we will ever achieve profitability.
+We expect to continue to incur net losses and negative operating cash flow for the foreseeable future as we focus on development of ProNeura based products.
+The amount of future net losses will depend, in part, on the rate of future growth of our expenses and our ability to obtain government or third-party funding for our development programs.

-We will require additional proceeds to fund our product development programs.
+We will require additional proceeds to fund our product development programs and working capital requirements.

-We currently estimate that our available cash and cash equivalents, together with the proceeds of this offering, will be sufficient to fund our working capital needs and product development efforts into the first quarter of 2022.
-We will require additional funds to advance JT-09 beyond the proof of concept stage, if successful, for which we expect to have the results of the initial studies during the second quarter of 2021, and to fund any of our ProNeura development programs into the clinic and to complete the regulatory approval process necessary to commercialize any products we might develop.
-While we are currently evaluating the alternatives available to us, including government grants and third-party collaborations for one or more of our ProNeura programs, our efforts to address our liquidity requirements may not be successful.
-There can be no assurance that any source of capital will be available to us on acceptable terms.
+We currently estimate that our available cash and cash equivalents will be sufficient to fund our working capital needs and product development efforts only to the end of the third quarter of 2022.
+We will require additional funds to advance our kappa opioid agonist program beyond the proof-of-concept stage, and to fund any of our ProNeura development programs, including nalmefene, into the clinic and to complete the regulatory approval process necessary to commercialize any products we might develop.
+While we are currently evaluating the alternatives available to us, including government grants, third-party collaborations for one or more of our ProNeura programs and potential merger opportunities, our efforts to address our liquidity requirements may not be successful.
+Furthermore, there can be no assurance that any source of capital will be available to us on acceptable terms. or will not involve substantial dilution to our stockholders.
+Our failure to obtain substantial funds in the next several months would likely result in the cessation of one or more of our development programs or the wind-down of our business.

 Our net operating losses and research and development tax credits may not be available to reduce future federal and state income tax payments.